Home/Fish/Manila Clams

 Garlic and Herb Manila Clams

-A light and flavorful dish featuring Manila clams sautéed with garlic, fresh herbs, and a splash of white wine, perfect for a healthy dinner.
+A simple yet flavorful dish featuring Manila clams sautéed in garlic and fresh herbs, perfect for a light meal.

 Ingredients